 Machu Picchu — mystical epicenter of the Incan civilization.
 I couldn't imagine a better place in which to commit ourselves to marriage.
-I had spent months before our trip to Peru fantasizing the moment when my boyfriend Dale and I — touching the sacred stone Intihuatana and embraced by the universe in spiritual harmony — would become engaged.
+I had spent months before our trip to Peru fantasizing about the moment that my boyfriend Dale and I were touching the sacred stone Intihuatana and embraced by the universe in spiritual harmony — would become engaged.
 Auspicious to the tenth power.
 Wow!

 It was twilight.
-The tourists were gone.
-As guests of the only small hotel at the ruins, we had the place to ourselves.
+The tourists were gone — as guests of the only small hotel at the ruins, we had the place to ourselves.
 Holding hands, we wandered to Intihuatana.
-I held my breath.
-My heart beat faster.
+I held my breath and my heart's tempo sped up.
 I closed my eyes and waited for Dale to drop on one knee and make my fantasy come true.

 That's when the sand fleas attacked.
-In minutes, I had more than 50 painful bites on calves that quickly swelled to twice their size.
-Dale was bitten, too, but only I had the severe allergic reaction.
-Back in our room, I wallowed in the self-pity of a shot-to-hell fantasy instead of floating on a post-great-sex diaphanous cloud of we’re-getting-married bliss.
+In minutes, I had more than 50 painful bites on my calves, that quickly swelled to twice their size.
+Dale was also bitten, but only I had the severe allergic reaction.
+Back in our room, I wallowed in the self-pity of a shot-to-hell fantasy, instead of floating on a "post great sex diaphanous" cloud of "we're getting married" bliss.
 This, I thought, sucks.

 Later, as I listened to Dale snore, I had a disturbing thought.
 Maybe the fleas were a message from the Incan gods to rethink marriage.
 I always assumed we would get married but, for the first time, I wondered why.
-After all, I had no doubt that Dale was the right guy, we were already living together, and we were 100% committed.
-It wasn’t broken so was it really necessary to fix it?
+After all, I had no doubt that Dale was the right guy, we were already living together, and we were 100 percent committed.
+It wasn't broken, so was it really necessary to fix it?

-Back home, I did what any savvy 21st century woman would do.
-I drew a line down the middle of a blank piece of paper, and labeled one side “Marriage” and one side "Cohabitation."
+Back home, I did what any savvy 21st Century woman would do.
+I drew a line down the middle of a blank piece of paper, labeling one side “Marriage” and one side "Cohabitation."
 Then, I Googled "reasons for marriage."
 Here's what I found:

 Couples accumulate more wealth by combining households and reducing living expenses.
 Dale and I, however, had already combined our households.
 We didn't need marriage to get this benefit.
 On the other hand:

--Marriage makes it easier to get family health, dental and other insurance benefits and more difficult to get insurance through the other's employer.
+- Marriage makes it easier to get family health, dental, and other insurance benefits.

 One checkmark for Marriage.

-I was confused.
-I wanted to live healthier and longer so, to be safe, I put a check in the Marriage column.
-I also wanted to be happier and have more self-esteem so I also put a check in the Cohabitation column.
+I was a bit confused.
+I wanted to live healthier and longer so, being safe, I put a check in the marriage column.
+I also wanted to feel happier and have more self-esteem, so I also put a check in the cohabitation column.

 Children born outside marriage face higher risk of falling into poverty, failing in school, and suffering emotional and behavioral problems.
 Traditional thinking has been that children do best when raised by married parents.
 But new research suggests it's not a marriage certificate that matters.
-What's important is the quality of parenting provided by parents who are both present and involved.
+What's important is the parenting quality provided by parents who are, both, present and involved.
 In fact, the Australian Study of Child Health in Same-Sex Families concluded that children of same-sex parents were the healthiest of all.
-Since Dale and I weren't planning to have children, I was relieved that I didn't need to resolve conflicting studies and opinions.
+Since Dale and I weren't planning to have children, it was a relief that I didn't need to resolve conflicting studies and opinions.
 I made no checkmark in either column.

 Linda J. Waite and Maggie Gallagher, the authors of The Case for Marriage: Why Married People Are Happier, Healthier, and Better Off Financially, claim that married people have more and better sex than couples who cohabitate.

 I had my doubts.
 Dale and I had a robust and satisfying sex life.
-But, to be on the safe side, I put a check in the Marriage column.
+But, as a precaution, I put a check in the marriage column.

 Based on checkmarks, marriage was the hands-down winner.
 And, yet, I wasn't convinced that marriage was right for me.
 I realized that I needed to ask (and answer) a different question.
 This one: what, to me, is the point of marriage to Dale?

-I didn't want to get married to live longer, save money on insurance premiums, or even to have better sex.
-I wanted marriage to Dale because, to me, it was the embodiment of our commitment.
+I didn't want to get married to live longer, save money on insurance premiums, or even to have better sex — I wanted a marriage with Dale because, to me, it embodies our commitment.
 I felt a greater emotional investment, more security, and more permanence when I thought about marriage.
-I knew that when the going got tough, as it surely would, I would be less likely to give up if we were married.
+I knew that when the going got tough, as it surely would, I would be less likely to give up if marriage bonded us together.

-And, finally, I wanted our relationship to be happy and emotionally intimate.
-That desire, coupled with the commitment that came with marriage, would inspire me to become a better person and that was the ultimate point of marriage to Dale for me.
+And, finally, I wanted our relationship to genuinely be happy and emotionally intimate.
+That desire, coupled with the commitment that came with marriage, would inspire me to grow into a better person and that was the ultimate point of marriage to Dale for me.